 Master in Architecture I (MArch I), Professional Degree

-The program leading to the Master in Architecture as an accredited professional degree is intended for individuals who have completed the bachelor's degree with a major other than one of the design professions or with a preprofessional undergraduate major in one of the design professions.
+The program leading to the Master of Architecture as an accredited professional degree is intended for individuals who have completed the bachelor's degree with a major other than one of the design professions or with a pre-professional undergraduate major in one of the design professions.
 The course of study is rigorous and comprehensive, preparing graduates for the full range of professional activities in the field of architecture.
 It provides a solid intellectual base of knowledge in history, theory, technology, the social environment, and professional practice.
 Particular emphasis is given to developing mastery of design through an intensive series of design studio courses.
-As part of the process of developing independent thinking and resolving design issues, students are required to prepare a design thesis to serve as a transition from graduate school to professional practice.
+Committed to developing independent thinking and resolving design issues, students are required to prepare a design thesis that serves as a transition from graduate school to professional practice.
 To attain registration for professional practice after completion of the degree, a candidate must complete an internship in an architectural office and pass a registration examination.
 Many students partially complete their internships during the summer while in graduate school.